-We have introduced the concept and importance of explosion-proof lights, and the classification of hazardous location (NEC Class/Division system and ATEX Zone system) in last post.
+We have introduced the concept and importance of explosion-proof lights, and the classification of hazardous locations (NEC Class/Division system and ATEX Zone system) in the last post.
 We would like to talk about how to select the right explosion-proof lights for specific hazardous locations.
 Firstly, we will show the classification of equipment in hazardous areas.
 Next, we will take a look at the marking of explosion-proof light with different certifications.
 At last, we will indicate the explosion-proof lights catering to specific hazardous locations.

 As soon as identifying the hazardous areas in industrial applications, it is critical to select the appropriate explosion-proof lights.
 Wrong decisions may cause severe ignition or explosion in the workplace.
 It may cause the injury of workers even worse.
 However, it is not easy to choose the right one between tremendous lighting fixtures.
 Except for the hazardous location classification, we should also learn about the category, protection type, and protection levels of equipment in hazardous locations.
-Only applying the lighting fixtures in right category or protection level to specific hazardous locations, can we maximize prevention of the danger and accident.
+Only by applying the lighting fixtures in the right category or protection level to specific hazardous locations, can we maximize prevention of the danger and accidents.

 Explosion Proof Equipment Classification

-• ATEX Equipment Category
+ATEX Equipment Category

 Group I: equipment used in underground applications where flammable methane and dust are present within the atmosphere.